 Mono Lake., California

-Finally, at the top of Highway 395 is Bridgeport.
+Finally, at the top of Highway 395 in Bridgeport.
 One of the highlights of Bridgeport is the Bridgeport Inn, both hotel, and restaurant built in 1877 and still serving meals to this date.
-It's also not to be missed.
+It’s also not to be missed.

 There you have it, a brief tour of 395 highlights from 30 years of exposure.
 Truly one of the best trips a photographer can take, and I’ve only scratched the surface.